 5. Vacuum Flush Toilet

-A vacuum flush toilet has a macerating pump, and it pulls the bowl’s contents using a vacuum mechanism.
+A vacuum flush toilet in RV has a macerating pump, and it pulls the bowl’s contents using a vacuum mechanism.
 Like the macerating toilet the vacuum toilet and a holding tank are separate.
 Vacuum flush toilets are popular because they’re portable and easy to use.

 6. Macerating Flush Toilet